buildingSMART/BCF-API/README.md

 BCF API is a member of the Open CDE API family.
 All Open CDE APIs are united by a shared common API called [Open CDE Foundation API](https://github.com/buildingSMART/shared-common-API).
 The foundation API specifies a small number of services and a few conventions that are common to all Open CDE APIs.
 All BCF API implementations must implement the Foundation API and follow its conventions and guidelines.
-Implementers should start by implementing the Founation API and only then continue to implement the BCF API.
+Implementers should start by implementing the Foundation API and only then continue to implement the BCF API.

 ## 1.2 Authorization